 Navigating through the files using keyboard navigation

-One way to make your VS code prettier is by going the preferences and search for Cursor Blinking
+One way to make your VS Code prettier is by going to preferences and searching for Cursor Blinking and changing its value to expand.
+Although this is just my preference, it also has a couple of other options that you can explore.

 Enable smooth scrolling effect

-Another way to make your VS code experience to another level is by going to the system preferences and search for Smoooth Scrolling
+Another way to take your VS Code experience to another level is by going to system preferences and searching for Smooth Scrolling and checking the box.
+This is pretty useful if you’re doing screen recordings.

 Pin tabs

-if you have a file that's always been used and you don't want it to be closed, vs code has a functionality that let you pins a particular file by simply right clicking on a tab that you want to be pin and find Pin
+If you have a file that’s always being used and you don’t want it to be closed, VS Code has functionality that lets you pin a particular file.
+Simply right-click on a tab you want to pin and select Pin.

 Leverage VS code extensions

-I've had a lot of vs code extensions installed in my computer but these are the extensions that I had found to be primarily useful and used daily as a front-end web developer. it had made my experience more better and also happy with using VS Code.
+I’ve had a lot of VS Code extensions installed on my computer, but these are the extensions that I found to be primarily useful and used daily as a front-end web developer.
+They made my experience better and also made me happier with using VS Code.

 - Path Intellisense: Provides path intellisense to your files.

-- Relative Path: Gets the relative path of any file once installed you can start using by pressing the command
+- Relative Path: Gets the relative path of any file.
+Once installed, you can start using it by pressing the command

 Summary